hazemfahmyy/Object-Detection-in-an-Urban-Environment/README.md

 The performance of the model is shown in the video below:
 ![](experiments/animation.gif)

-As a further improvement, some parameters could be played with as the learning rate and batch size in addition to different augmentations (e.g., rotation and translation).
+As a further improvement that comes at the cost of using more GPU time, some parameters could be played with as the learning rate and batch size in addition to different augmentations (e.g., rotation and translation) in order to generate different models and selecting the best results.